near/docs/docs/tokens/lockup.md

 Thus, if you have received tokens prior to [Phase II](https://near.org/blog/near-mainnet-phase-2-unrestricted-decentralized/), you will get two things:

 1. A regular account (also called "Owner Account" in context of lockups), let's say `user.near` or `3e52c197feb13fa457dddd102f6af299a5b63465e324784b22aaa7544a7d55fb`;
-2. A lockup contract, with name `4336aba00d32a1b91d313c81e8544ea1fdc67284.lockup.near`.
+2. A lockup contract, with a name like `4336aba00d32a1b91d313c81e8544ea1fdc67284.lockup.near`.

-The owner account is created first, either by following the NEAR Drop process or by creating new key pair using Trust, Ledger or another wallet.
+The owner account is created first, either by following the NEAR Drop process or by creating a new key pair using Trust, Ledger, or another wallet.

 The lockup contract is then deployed with a predictable name.
 It is defined as `hash(owner_account_id)[:20]` encoded in `hex` and deployed as subaccount under `lockup.near`.
-It means that all lockup contracts end with `.lockup.near`.
+It means that all lockup contracts are deployed to accounts that are named with `.lockup.near` at the end.

-If you have added or earned additional tokens above the initial balance, they are considered unlocked and can be freely withdrawn.
+If you have received additional tokens to the lockup account, they are considered unlocked and can be freely withdrawn.
-For example, any rewards that are earned using this lockup contract (eg from delegation) or any other funds sent to this lockup contract can be withdrawn by the owner at any time.
+For example, any rewards that are earned using this lockup account (e.g. from delegation) or any other funds sent to this lockup contract can be withdrawn by the owner at any time.

 The actual lockup release process happens on per block basis.
 E.g. if the release length is 1 calendar year, it will actually be `31,536,000` seconds, and with ~1 second blocks, `~1/31,536,000` will be released per block.